 Colleges offer an extensive list of courses which could include:

-- GCSE : The GCSE offer at each college will vary but all will now offer English and maths, including re-sits.
+- GCSE: The GCSE offer at each college will vary but all will offer English and maths, including re-sits.

-- A levels: Some colleges offer a large selection of A Levels as local schools are only 11-16, some colleges do not offer any.
+- A Levels: Some colleges offer a large selection of A Levels as the schools near them are only 11-16, but some colleges do not offer any.

 - Vocational subjects - these are related to a broad subject area such as business, health and social care, etc. - so they can lead to a large variety of employment areas or university courses.

-- Apprenticeships where a student is based predominantly or completely with a paying employer and is assessed either in that workplace by a visiting assessor or by attending a college for a day or week at a time
+- Apprenticeships where a student is based predominantly or completely with a paying employer and is assessed either in that workplace by a visiting assessor or by attending college for a day or week at a time.

 - Courses that prepare people for Higher Education, such as Access Courses or the Art Foundation/Post- A level Art Course